thottiamrp/modernweb-2019dec9/Labs/Ch03B-CSS/6boxmodel/README.md

 1. Add padding - everywhere! it just looks better.

-1. Change your nav links to look more like buttons using width, height, padding.
+1. Change your nav links to look more like buttons
+    * change the display to inline-block
+    * give a width and height
+    * use passing to make the text more readable